 The process of purchasing a new-build property depends on a number of factors, such as the length of time required to arrange mortgage financing and the speed at which the solicitors involved can process the sale.
 Usually it takes around two months from start to finish, however it can take as little as 28 days if everything proceeds quickly.
 Although, if building work has yet to be completed on the development this may lengthen the process.

 The Shared Ownership lease sets out the rights and obligations of both the landlord (i.e. the housing association) and tenant (i.e. the shared owner).
 The housing association has a contractual right to ensure that the shared owner complies with the terms of the lease.
 A Shared Ownership lease is where the leaseholder has purchased a share in the equity and pays rent on that share retained by the landlord.

-Typically a Shared Ownership leaseholder will own 25%, 50% or 75% of the property and pay rent on that part of the property owned by the landlord.
-The actual proportion owned by the leaseholder and the landlord can vary from the examples above.
+Typically a Shared Ownership leaseholder will own between 25-75% of the property and pay rent on the remaining part of the property owned by the landlord.
+However, the minimum percentage for a new Shared Ownership home available under the Affordable Homes Programme can start from 10%.

 Can I increase my share of my Shared Ownership property to 100%?

 Yes, this is called staircasing.
 However, the staircasing process will vary depending on which version of the Shared Ownership scheme you bought with as some changes were introduced as part of the new Shared Ownership model in 2021/2022.

 You can usually staircase to the point that you own the property outright, with the price of the additional share being purchased based on the value of your home at the time you want to staircase.